 Take a look at some of the responses:

-Reasons to use book writing software
+The pros to using book writing software

-Of course you can write using whatever tools are available to you, but there are some important reasons to consider using special software for writing a book.
+Of course, you can write using whatever tools are available to you, but there are some important reasons to consider using special software for writing a book.

-Writing is already hard – why make it even more difficult by not utilizing the tools that were designed to make the process easier?
+Writing is already hard – why make it even more difficult by not utilizing tools that were designed to make the process easier?

-When you make technology work for you and not against you, great things can come out of it – like that book you’ve been meaning to write!
+When you make technology work for you (and not against you) great things can come out of it – like that book you’ve been meaning to write!

 - Your book files are organized in one place.
 No need to have each book chapter file saved in various places throughout your desktop.
 Keep it clean and organized with book writing software.
 With most tools, you can even access files from anywhere, making it easy to pick up where you left off no matter where you are, or what time of day it is.